The 14 best Florida beaches for families (updated for 2025)

 Stuart Beach in Florida (Photo: Martin County Office of Tourism and Marketing)

-Lifeguards are on duty all day long at Stuart Beach in Florida (Photo: Martin County Office of Tourism and Marketing)
+Lifeguards are on duty daily at Stuart Beach in Florida (Photo: Martin County Office of Tourism and Marketing)

 There are two ways to stay at Marriott Hutchinson Island Beach Resort.
-You can opt to stay close to the waves in condo-style suites at the Sandpiper Beachfront Tower or choose the main hotel to be closer to the resort’s three pools, golf course, and marina.
+Opt for the condo-style suites at the Beachfront Tower to be close to the waves, or choose the main hotel for proximity to the resort’s three pools, golf course, and marina.
 Either way, you can’t really lose at this family-friendly Florida hotel that sits on 200 acres between the Atlantic Ocean and Indian River.

 More from FamilyVacationist: